14 Jan 2023

 A potential economic recession and the supply chain bullwhip are colliding

-Subtext: Supply chains are experiencing a massive bullwhip from the COVID economy and have built up massive inventory levels.
+Supply chains are experiencing a massive bullwhip from the COVID economy and have built up massive inventory levels.
 A slowdown in consumer spending caused by inflation and a potential recession will have a massive impact on freight demand and prolong an inventory drawdown.
-As we look at the pandemic through the rearview mirror, […]
+As we look at the pandemic through the rearview mirror, the economy […]

 Read More